a-friendly-ghost/French-stuff/README.md

-Welcome to out French project - an interactive text story!
+Welcome to our French project - an interactive text story!

+Made by Mishael and Bilal